- Take Action

 - Telling you what to do

-If you or a loved one is in a violent relationship, please get help.
+If you or a loved one is in a violent or abusive relationship, please get help.